 Also without intending to do it, Brian was training himself to compose at the piano.
 By his early twenties, he was composing songs for award-winning children's films.
 He was also still nurturing his dream of playing professional baseball, but after unsuccessful tryouts with professional teams, he sadly let that dream slip away.

 It was during this time that his family suggested he record his personal piano works and release them on CD.
-He had never seriously considered recording for CD release, but when he recorded the first album, it was so well received that he started spending all his time composing and recording his own works.
+He had never seriously considered recording for CD release, but when he recorded the first album in 1996, it was so well received that he started spending all his time composing and recording his own works.
 Now he jokes that the best thing that ever happened to him was not becoming a professional baseball player.

 Brian's albums “Piano Opus” and ”Piano and Light” experiment with odd timings and minimalist concepts.
 Writing beautiful melodies on top of 7/8 timing is a challenge suited for Brian’s love of mathematics and quest for new ideas in music.
 He has also achieved great success with his two duet albums "Piano and Cello Duet" and "Piano and Violin Duet", inspiring tens of thousands of piano, violin and cello players to perform Brian's compositions all over the world.